 Are you okay putting the birth family’s needs first?

 If you hope to adopt a newborn through an agency or attorney, it’s important to keep the interests of your birth family front and center.
-“This is a process where the pregnant person leads the way,” said Molly Rampe Thomas of Choice Network.
+“This is a process where the pregnant person leads the way,” said Molly Rampe Thomas, Founder of Choice Network.
 “Are you okay with that?”

 Children in foster care, in contrast, will be there because of documented abuse or neglect — the biological families will not have a say in where their children are placed, temporarily or permanently, in the foster care system.
 Still, the primary goal of foster care is to reunify children with their biological families whenever possible, and it’s important foster parents, even though that hope to adopt permanently, are onboard with that goal.
 “Children enter foster care through no fault of their own,” said Barnaby Murff, Chief Executive Officer of Extraordinary Families.
 “But the ultimate goal is to support family reunification wherever possible.”